-Welcome to Part 2 of our series on Transformers.
-In Part 1, we outlined the mathematical foundations of Self-Attention and Positional Encodings.
-Now, it is time to turn those equations into running code.
+Part 1 laid out the math of Self-Attention and Positional Encodings.
+Now we turn those equations into running code.

 Implementing Scaled Dot-Product Attention